The long-awaited Ice Cream Sandwich (Android 4.0) update for Samsung Galaxy S II has started rolling out today.

 For your mobile YouTube or TommyNation video streaming needs, 3.5G support is of course included with a 7.2Mbps HSDPA radio unit.
 Now if that doesn’t earn me some commissions…

-If you think this article was helpful to you and you want to show your appreciation, please feel free to click here to PayPal.me a couple of dollars:
+If this article was helpful to you and you want to show your appreciation, please feel free to PayPal me a small tip/donation:

-Any donations will go towards keeping the site up and running to keep helping others like yourself.
+All donations go towards keeping the site up and running to keep helping others like yourself.

 Thanks!
 Have a great day :-)